-Students will have the opportunity to determine appropriate mentors for thesis or applied projects through a variety of means (e.g., seminars, coursework, consultation with the program director, consultation with students and faculty).
-Students are responsible for contacting potential mentors whose research and/or expertise aligns with their thesis or project interests and goals.

-The core MS CEP degree program faculty are a group of distinguished scholars with a wide variety of research and professional interests.
-Additionally, faculty from other degree programs may occasionally be available to serve as faculty mentors if research and expertise interests align.
+Students will have the opportunity to determine appropriate faculty mentors through a variety of means (e.g., seminars, coursework, consultation with the program director, students and faculty).
+Students are responsible for contacting potential mentors whose research and/or expertise aligns with their interests and goals.
+Students who are planning to complete a thesis are encouraged to start connecting with tenure-track faculty members during their first semester.
+The core faculty of the MS PAH program are a group of distinguished scholars with a wide variety of research and professional interests.
+Faculty from other programs may occasionally be available to serve as faculty mentors if research and expertise interests align.

-Thesis proposal: The thesis proposal defense is a formal presentation of the research design and procedures to the thesis committee.
-The thesis proposal will be developed and written under the guidance of the faculty mentor (Chair).
+Proposal: The thesis proposal defense is a formal presentation of the research design and procedures to the thesis committee.
+The thesis proposal will be developed and written under the guidance of the faculty mentor (chair).
 A written copy of the proposal should be given to each thesis committee member at least 10 days prior to the defense.
 The proposal must be formatted correctly and include a formal title page, introduction with a statement of purpose/question/specific aims and hypotheses, a review of the literature, and must describe in detail the methods to be used including descriptions of subjects, instruments, statistics and other procedures.
-(Note: ASU has an online Formatting Tool that uses the Format Manual guidelines to generate a template into which you insert your document's text).

-The student will take the MS CEP Thesis Proposal Form to the oral defense with the appropriate portions completed.
+ASU has an online Formatting Tool that uses the Format Manual guidelines to generate a template into which you insert your document's text.
+The Format Manual can be found here.
+The student will take the MS PAH Thesis Proposal Form to the oral defense with the appropriate portions completed (see MS PAH Canvas: Forms).